-- The Executive manager shall establish procedures for the effective management of movement of assets from one location to another (both internal and external), transfers of assets from one custodian to another, and reporting damage, in consultation with the CFO. - The Executive manager shall enforce the application of the procedures for controlling the movement of assets as prescribed by the CFO. - The Executive manager shall ensure that rented assets shall not be moved, unless by duly authorised staff. - Malicious damage, theft, and break-ins must be reported to the Accounting Officer or delegated person within 48 hours of its occurrence or awareness by the respective The Executive manager - The Accounting Officer must report criminal activities to the South African Police Service.
+- The CFO shall establish procedures for the effective management of movement of assets from one location to another (both internal and external), transfers of assets from one custodian to another, and reporting damage. - The Executive manager shall enforce the application of the procedures for controlling the movement of assets as prescribed by the CFO. - The Executive manager shall ensure that rented assets shall not be moved, unless by duly authorised staff. - Malicious damage, theft, and break-ins must be reported to the Accounting Officer or delegated person within 48 hours of its occurrence or awareness by the respective The Executive manager - The CFO must report criminal activities to the South African Police Service.